 Paris offered many new sources of inspiration and growth including a vibrant African and Arabic music scene and a wealth of American expatriate musicians.
 His own bands were featured regularly in many of the city's top jazz clubs and he performed with fellow ex-pats Jack Gregg, Bobby Few, Graham Haynes, Archie Shepp, Kirk Lightsey, Oliver Johnson, John Betsch, Sunny Murray, and Rasul Siddik among others.
 He played in countries in Europe, Africa and the Mideast and is featured on diverse recordings, including by rap originators, the Last Poets (Scatterap/Home ), and with jazz legend Archie Shepp on drummer Steve McCraven's Song of the Forest Boogeraboo.
 He was also one of the founding members and featured soloists of the French acid jazz group, BDT, recording two top-selling CD's for Virgin Records in 1994 and 95.

 After moving to New York in the mid 1990's, Fefer continued indulging his passion for a wide variety of music while developing a unique sound capable of crossing multiple genres.
 The influence of Ornette Coleman and Miles Davis had inspired the formation of his funk band Avram's Acid Base in Paris, and continued in newer incarnations as The Tone Poets, and then more recently as Avram's Electric Kool-Aid.
-Featuring musicians such as Reggie Washington, Dave Fiuczynski, Jonathan Crayford, Marlon Browden, Kenny Wessel, Dave Phelps, and John Medeski, these groups have given Avram the opportunity to incoroporate new ideas and influences into the repertoire even as he unifies the overall sound.
+Featuring musicians such as Reggie Washington, Dave Fiuczynski, Jonathan Crayford, Marlon Browden, Kenny Wessel, Dave Phelps, these groups have given Avram the opportunity to incoroporate new ideas and influences into the repertoire even as he unifies the overall sound.
 They went into the studio in the summer of 2014 to document this original and evocative repertoire and should have a finished product by 2015.